Nicholas Roditi

 Spencer Nicholas Roditi (born August 1945) is a British hedge fund manager for George Soros, turned real estate developer.
-He grew up in Rhodesia Zimbabwe (now Zimbabwe).
+He grew up in Rhodesia (now Zimbabwe).

 Early life

 Spencer Nicholas Roditi was born in August 1945.
 He was educated at Peterhouse Boys' School, an independent boarding school on the outskirts of Marondera, in Zimbabwe.
 He graduated in 1963.

 Career

 Roditi was George Soros's "most trusted advisor" for some years and ran his Quota Fund and Quasar International, for which he was paid £80 million in 2006.